MobilePayDev/MobilePayDev.github.io/docs/subscriptions/agreement.md

  MobilePay doesn't do logging on the user-redirect, since part of the data is in the app and part of the data is in the landing page, hence it would be a very complicated setup. ​ All proper data communication and logging and monitoring should be done through callbacks and GET calls.

+ To ensure the security and privacy of our users' data, all user redirects within our system must utilize HTTPS.

 ### sequence diagram

 #### Agreement creation